Projects / Cockayne Road Water Pipe Renewal

 Latest Updates

-The cast iron water main laid in 1925 running between Cockayne Road and Imlay Crescent forms an integral part of water supply to the Onslow zone.
-The pipe was taken out of service following a failure in June 2024.
+A critical drinking water pipe running between Cockayne Road and Imlay Crescent was taken out of service following a burst in June 2024.

 All Updates